CHAPTER SIX (Draft)

 Yes, we have been blind-sided.
 Commerce and industry are an integral part of an advancing civilization.
 Why should this be a problem?
 We expect our autonomous freedom to be threatened by tyrants, as it often is, but not by industry.

 A healthy society needs a productive economy.
 It does not, however, need repetitive financial crises, myopic planning, or mind-numbing extremes of wealth and poverty.
-And that is what we have been given.
+And that is what we have inherited.

-For Americans, the freedom and autonomy of the individual is of central importance.
+Adherence to undiscriminating laissez-faire economic policies which remain oblivious to the whole picture is ultimately self-destructive.
+For Americans, civic equality and the autonomy of the individual are of central importance.
 There can be no liberty, no creative initiative, and no motivation to learn moral responsibility without it.
-We must respond to this problem rationally, intelligently, and not overreact.
-This book is about seeking a path forward, to preparing the way to finding a genuinely American solution.
+We can respond to this problem rationally, intelligently, and not overreact.
+The ideas I am offering seek a rational path forward and a genuinely American solution.

 The challenge is complex.
-Political philosophy and economics are major influences, but they are not the whole problem.
-Responsibility for the present has always been in our own hands.
-If we can understand how our thinking, (or failure to think), has led to the social, economic, and ethical difficulties we are experiencing, we will find that it is all fundamentally interrelated.
+Political philosophy and elitist economics are major influences, but they are not the whole problem.
+Responsibility for the present will always be in our own hands.
+If we can understand how our thinking, (or failure to think), has led to the social, economic, and ethical difficulties we are experiencing, we will find that they are fundamentally interrelated.

 It is also important that we make ourselves aware of how we have changed, and our society with us.

 We have always been a nation of contradictions.
 Respect for political freedom and personal individuality has been a source of honor and pride in the American mind.
 Yet, as a nation, our thinking about these values has remained nebulous and superficial.
 Some commentators have suggested that Americans have until recently shown little interest in the major concerns that are now coming to our attention.
 More0ver, our assumptions about the qualities of American character and our identity as a people have been subject to little introspective examination.